-This lady makes Seriously, go take a look at her recipe for Rollover Glazed Sweet Potatoes and Kielbasa.
-It makes me want to run to the kitchen and get busy!
+This lady makes a variety of amazing recipes that are so very good, you won’t know how you ever did without them!
+Seriously, go take a look at her recipe for Rollover Glazed Sweet Potatoes and Kielbasa.
+It makes me want to dash away to the kitchen!

 So go.
 Be encouraged to use your leftovers.
 Get inspired and make a commitment to stop wasting food!
 Here’s a peek into another Hoosier life on this week’s Featured Indiana Blogger.